Raleigh Criminal Record Expungement Lawyers

 Exceptions for Expungement

-- Crimes that involve an element of assault
+- Felonies that involve an element of assault

-- Felonies that include a requirement of appearing on a registry, such as a sex offender registry
+- Felonies that require you to appear on a registry, such as a sex offender registry

-- Felonies that involve methamphetamines, heroin, or possession with intent to sell or distribute cocaine
+- Offenses that involve the possession or the intent to distribute or sell cocaine

 - Offenses that involve impaired driving

 - Offenses that involve the placement of an exhibit or burning cross while wearing a mask or with the intention to intimidate someone

 - Offenses that were sentenced pursuant to G.S.
 14-3(c) (hate crimes)

 What Is the Second Chance Act, and What Does It Change?